 The experts at Robson Forensic investigate a variety of winter sports incidents to understand how they occurred.
-In this article, winter sports expert, Raul Guisado discusses a key component of skier safety – alpine ski bindings.
+This article discusses a key component of skier safety – alpine ski bindings.

 ALPINE SKI BINDING SAFETY